 Debbie offers extensive finance and governance experience from within the not-for-profit sector.
 Her current role is Finance, Commercial and Business Director at The Reading Agency.
 Previously, she was Head of Finance and Investments at Screen Skills Ltd.

-In addition to being a volunteer with Havering branch, Debbie has a number of other volunteer roles, including, Trustee at Redeemed Camp, a faith-based charitable organisation that supports individuals facing life’s social challenges and Trustee with St Martins-in-the-Fields charity that supports homeless and vulnerably housed people – best known for the BBC Radio 4 Christmas Appeal.
+In addition to being a former volunteer with Havering branch, Debbie has a number of other volunteer roles, including Trustee at Redeemed Camp, a faith-based charitable organisation that supports individuals facing life’s social challenges, and Trustee with St Martins-in-the-Fields, a charity that supports homeless and vulnerably housed people.
 She is also a Director at Vidya Dhan, a non-profit organisation that empowers girls and communities through education with operations based in India.